Ohio Tenant Background Check

 Ohio Tenant Background Screening

-Finally, the landlord should obtain a rental history report.
-This report will provide information about the tenant’s rental history, such as whether they have ever been evicted, the number of late payments, or any other issues that may indicate whether the tenant is likely to pay their rent on time.
+The landlord should also get a report on past tenancies.
+This report will include the renter's rental history, including any evictions, late payments, or other difficulties that suggest whether the tenant is likely to pay their rent on time.

 Ohio Eviction Laws